-- ✓ I will complete all summer reading and assignments (if applicable). - ✓ I will be enrolled in the yearlong course for two semesters; class changes will NOT be permitted. - ✓ I may not transfer from an AP class to a regular education class. - ✓ I am required to take the AP exam for each AP course in which I am enrolled and I assume all responsibility for payment for all AP exams (currently \$96 per exam or \$144 for Capstone Seminar and Research). - ✓ I understand that the grade I earn in an AP class will be averaged into my cumulative GPA and that a separate GPA will be calculated with an AP quality point added. - ✓ I understand that once I accept an AP class qualification, I have signed a binding commitment. - ✓ My acceptance into AP is based on successful completion of prerequisite courses.
-If I fail a prerequisite course second semester, my AP acceptance will be revoked.
+- ✓ I will complete all summer reading and assignments (if applicable). - ✓ I will be enrolled in the yearlong course for two semesters; class changes will NOT be permitted. - ✓ I may not transfer from an AP class to a regular education class. - ✓ I will take the first semester exam. - ✓ I am required to take the AP exam for each AP course in which I am enrolled and I assume all responsibility for payment for all AP exams (currently \$99 per exam or \$147 for Capstone Seminar and Research). - ✓ I understand that the grade I earn in an AP class will be averaged into my cumulative GPA and that a separate GPA will be calculated with an AP quality point added. - ✓ I understand that once I accept an AP class qualification, I have signed a binding commitment. - ✓ My acceptance into AP is based on successful completion of prerequisite courses.
+If I fail a prerequisite course in the second semester, my AP acceptance will be revoked.